Top 11 Jump Rope Tips for Success

 Sometimes, if I’m having trouble letting go or relaxing, I’ll sit down, focus on my breathing, and meditate for 5 to 15 minutes to reset.
 Usually, that’s all I need to get back in the groove of easier breathing and skipping.

-9. Footwear
+9. Jump Rope Footwear

 Wearing supportive athletic shoes with good cushioning will reduce the risk of injury and discomfort during jump rope sessions.